Foster Care

 3. Home Study

-Every state in the US requires a home study — including Indiana.
+Every state in the U.S. requires a home study — including Indiana.

 4. The Matching Process